 In the first quarter of 2008, the Company called its floating rate senior convertible securities due 2033 ("floating rate convertible securities") for redemption at their principal amount plus accrued and unpaid interest.
 In lieu of redemption, substantially all of the holders elected to convert their securities.
 The Company issued approximately 7.0 million shares of common stock to settle these conversions and other privately negotiated exchanges.
 All of the Company's floating rate convertible securities have been cancelled and retired.

-In connection with these transactions, the Company incurred \$1,075 of expenses which were reported in "Investment and other (income) loss" in the accompanying Consolidated Statements of Income.
-During the quarter, the Company reclassified \$18,291 of accumulated deferred tax liabilities attributable to these securities to stockholders' equity.
+In connection with these transactions, the Company incurred \$1,151 of expenses, which were reported in "Investment and other (income) loss" and reclassified \$18,291 of deferred tax liabilities to stockholders' equity.